aspose-pdf-cloud/aspose-pdf-for-aws-sdk/java-client/docs/ApiApi.md

 <a name="pdfWebapiMergePost"></a>
 # **pdfWebapiMergePost**
-> FileResponse pdfWebapiMergePost(files, inputType, outputType, mergeType, horizontal, vertical, pageSize, dcIsLandscape)
+> FileResponse pdfWebapiMergePost(files, documentPassword, inputType, outputType, mergeType, horizontal, vertical, pageSize, dcIsLandscape)

-Merge documents.
+Merge Documents.

-Merges the provided files into a single document or image, with options for orientation and page size.
+Merges multiple documents or images into a single file based on specified preferences for orientation and page size.
+Upload the files you want to consolidate and define your formatting preferences.
+This service will combine the files into one, ensuring that the final document or image meets your requirements.

 ### Example
 ```java